MatthewTheAnalyst/Customer_Base_Audit/README.md

-This file is an RMarkdown file containing the code for the second lens of a customer base audit (Fader, Hardie & Ross 2022).
+This repository contains RMarkdown files containing the code for a customer base audit (Fader, Hardie & Ross 2022).